CIS-566-Fall-2023/hw04-stylization/README.md

 ---|---
 ![](/Images/normalMap.png) | ![](/Images/depthMap.png)

-The logic behind my outline shaders is quite straight-forward: detect areas of large depth and normal difference across the screen.
-I explored different kinds of edge detection methods, including Sobel operator and Robert's Cross filters.
+Back to outlining 3D objects, the logic behind my post-process shaders is quite straight-forward: detect areas of large depth and normal difference across the screen.
+I explored different kinds of edge detection methods in HLSL, including Sobel operator and Robert's Cross filters.
+The following table shows the different approaches after fine-tuning.

 No Outlines | Sobel | Robert's Cross | Sobel + Robert's Cross
 ---|---|---|---
 ![](/Images/noOutlines.png) | ![](/Images/outlinesSobel.png) | ![](/Images/watercolor.png) | ![](/Images/bothOutlines.png)

-I tweaked around the outline parameters such as outline thickness, normal and depth sensitivities (i.e. discontinuity threshold) to replicate the subtle wobbly outlines in the concept art.
-Using Robert's Cross only gives me the most desirable result.
-Finally the outlines are dynamically traced based on the view change in terms of camera angle and position.
+I tweaked some outline parameters such as outline thickness, normal and depth sensitivities (i.e. discontinuity threshold) to replicate the subtle wobbly outlines in the concept art.
+Using only Robert's Cross gives me the most desirable result.
+In addition, the outlines are dynamically traced based on the view change in terms of camera angle and position.

 ## Vertex Animation